InstrumentsLearn

 7. Washtub Bass

-Also known as a “Gutbucket“, it’s literally a bucket (or washtub) that acts as a resonator with a string attached to it that’s plucked to create a sound.
+Also known as a “gutbucket,” it’s literally a bucket (or washtub) that acts as a resonator with a string attached to it, which is plucked to create a sound.

 As you can see, there are a number of unique and interesting folk instruments of the Appalachian mountains.